OguzhanUmutlu/explorio/README.md

 The client is hosted statically by GitHub Pages on https://oguzhanumutlu.github.io/explorio

 You can also find hosted clients outside GitHub Pages and use them.
+Though this is not recommended.

 ### Running/modding the client locally